 Who I work with

-I speaker coach senior and executive level staff who want to stand out at a conference or on a panel.
+I speaker coach senior executives, graduates and professional speakers who have something important to say.
+They want to stand out at a conference or on a panel so that an idea, or area of work, can have its bigger impact.
 I also help graduates prepare for their first speaking appearance.
 Speakers I coach are generally fueled by altruistic motives, such as improving workplace diversity or promoting a good cause.

 You can watch videos here of speakers I’ve coached previously.

-I would love to help you deliver the best presentation you can, so you enjoy yourself, delight your audience, and leave a lasting memory that reflects you and your organisation.
+I would love to help you deliver the best presentation you can, so you enjoy yourself, delight your audience, and leave a lasting legacy that reflects you and your organisation.

 I can’t thank you enough for all your help and advice.
 You really helped us find our way and get the perfect message across.
 I’ve never felt so calm and confident, despite the fact the audience was so huge.